The Delivery (The Office)

 "The Delivery" is a two-part episode of the sixth season of the American comedy series The Office.
+The episode aired on NBC on March 4, 2010.
 Since it is an hour-long episode, it is considered to be the 17th and 18th episodes in the season's episode count.
 It is the 117th and 118th episode overall.

-In this episode, Pam starts having contractions but insists on waiting till midnight to go to the hospital in order to get an extra night at the hospital, irritating Jim.
+In this episode, Pam starts having contractions but insists on waiting until midnight to go to the hospital in order to get an extra night at the hospital, irritating Jim.
 The office tries to distract her with food and entertainment.
 She eventually goes to the hospital and gives birth to a daughter, Cecelia Marie Halpert.
 Meanwhile, Michael, inspired by the success of Pam and Jim's relationship, sets up Erin with Kevin.
 Dwight, sent over to find Pam's iPod, discovers mold in Pam and Jim's house and remodels their entire kitchen, and also considers entering a pre-natal contract with ex-girlfriend Angela, for he feels he needs a baby for business reasons.

 Part one is written by Daniel Chun and directed by Seth Gordon, while part two is written by Charlie Grandy and directed by Harold Ramis.
 The episode received mixed reviews from critics and came first in its time slot, helping NBC be the third highest-rated network of the night.